migtools/oadp-non-admin/README.md

 ## Architecture

-For a better understanding of the project, check our [architecture documentation](docs/architecture.md).
+For a better understanding of the project, check our [architecture documentation](docs/architecture.md) and [designs documentation](docs/design/).

 ## License